Book Series

 Human Rights and Social Justice Series

-The Human Rights and Social Justice series publishes work that explores the quest for social justice and the basic rights and freedoms to which all human beings are entitled, including civil, political, economic, social, collective and cultural rights.
-Particular emphasis is placed on works considering the denial or the realization of human rights and social justice.
-The series publishes books that are both academically rigorous and accessible to the public.
-(ISSN 2291-6024)
+Works that explore the quest for social justice and the basic rights and freedoms to which all human beings are entitled, including civil, political, economic, social, collective and cultural rights.

 -